Trudeau cabinet retreat to confront the reality of Trump’s presidency

 "Many words have been spoken and there's been tons of speculation, but we enter the relationship knowing that there is common ground in the energy sphere and we'll look for it."

-Earlier Sunday in Washington, Trump said he had scheduled meetings with Trudeau and Mexican President Enrique Pena Nieto and signalled negotiations will have to begin on NAFTA.
+Earlier Sunday in Washington, Trump said he had scheduled meetings with Trudeau and Mexican President Enrique Pena Nieto and signalled negotiations will have to begin on the North American Free Trade Agreement.

 "I ran a campaign somewhat based on NAFTA," Trump said.
 "But we're going to start renegotiating on NAFTA, on immigration, on security at the border."

-The date of the meeting between Trudeau and Trudeau has yet to be announced.
+The date of the meeting between Trudeau and Trump has yet to be announced.

-So far, the Liberals have taken reached out out to the Trump's transition team, "in order to begin conveying the importance of our economic partnership and the American interest in maintaining it," said Roland Paris, Trudeau's former foreign policy adviser.
+So far, the Liberals have reached out to the Trump transition team, "in order to begin conveying the importance of our economic partnership and the American interest in maintaining it," said Roland Paris, Trudeau's former foreign policy adviser.
 But now the real work starts with Trump taking over the White House.

 "This is a big shift.
 It's not just true for Canada but for every country in the world.
 We have a U.S. administration which is pursuing an approach which looks like it will be different from any U.S. administration in our lifetime."